The root cause of nylon tie wire breakage

 Structural and Design Issues

-• Ties for different applications have different design requirements.
+• Tie wraps for different applications have different design requirements.
 For example, automotive ties require high and low temperature resistance and UV resistance; electrical ties are more concerned about flame retardant properties.

-• Nylon ties are sensitive to environmental humidity and temperature.
+• Nylon tie wire are sensitive to environmental humidity and temperature.
 When stored in a dry or hot environment for a long period of time, ties tend to lose water and become brittle; when exposed to sunlight, ultraviolet rays accelerate aging, resulting in a loss of strength.

 • Ties should be stored in sealed containers, away from direct sunlight and extreme temperatures and humidity.